mohsen3/Haskell4ScalaDevelopers/README.md

-# Introduction
+# Haskell for Scala Developers

-This project provides solutions to the exercises of the "Functional Programming in Scala" book in Haskell.
+This project provides -- a partial set of -- solutions to the exercises of the "Functional Programming in Scala" book in Haskell.